finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

 <a name="postInstrumentCapabilities"></a>
 # **postInstrumentCapabilities**
-> InstrumentCapabilities postInstrumentCapabilities(lusidInstrument, model, effectiveAt, asAt, scope)
+> InstrumentCapabilities postInstrumentCapabilities(lusidInstrument, model, effectiveAt)

 [EXPERIMENTAL] PostInstrumentCapabilities: Given an example instrument provides instrument capabilities, outlining features, and, given the model, the capabilities also include supported addresses as well as economic dependencies.